 - Ideally, leave your prepared soil for about two weeks so any dormant weeds or grasses that come to life can be removed before you sow your seeds.

 - Scatter your wildflower seeds over the soil by hand - a little at a time for an even spread.

-Top tip: to make spreading easier, mix seeds with a small amount of dry play sand so you can see where you've sown them.
+Top tip: to make spreading easier, mix seeds with a small amount of dry play sand or flour so you can see where you've sown them.